freundTech/htmlDE/README.md

 #htmlDE

+Copyright (c) 2016 Adrian Freund
+This project is mostly licensed under the GPLv2.
+All files inside the folder `examples/` are licensed under the MIT license.

 This project is work in progress, but slowly getting to a usable state.

 htmlDE is a program that allows you to easily create custom desktop environments in html, CSS and javascript.